kamicane/prime/doc/prime.md

 # es5/array

-This module contains all ECMAScript 5 array methods on an `array` object.
-If the platform doesn't support certain methods, it will shim them.
+This module contains ECMAScript 5 array methods as generics.
+Native JavaScript methods will always get invoked where available, otherwise a compliant JavaScript substitute will be used.

 ```js
 var array = require('prime/es5/array')
 array.indexOf([1, 2, 3], 2) // 1
 ```

-All ES3 Array methods are added to `array` too, for example:
+All ES3 Array methods are added as generics as well:

 ```js
 (function(){